Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-\textbf{Advantages of Fusion in Deployed Systems:}
+\subsubsection{Advantages of Fusion in Deployed Systems}

-To study the performance advantages of employing fusion-based algorithms in practical surveillance systems, we designed a prototype GUI system for human-operator-in-the-loop re-id and conducted a comparative user study to determine the time spent in retrieval with and without the fusion of queries.
+To study the performance advantages of employing fusion-based algorithms in practical surveillance systems, we designed a prototype GUI system (Fig. 6 in supplementary materials) for human-operator-in-the-loop re-id and conducted a comparative user study to determine the relative time spent in retrieval with and without the fusion of queries.

-The operator selects the matching image for a query from the ordered set of retrievals obtained using our approach.
-The retrieved image is then fused with the query to obtain subsequent queries.
-We plot the time taken for retrieval as a function of query sequence length.
-We perform a similar experiment without fusion and compare the results in fig.~\ref{fig:time_plots}.
-We observe that retrieval times are significantly smaller and decrease with increasing query sequence length with our fusion-based approach in contrast to the conventional approach involving independent querying.
+We showed $15$ different identities on an average to a pool of subjects recruited for the study.
+In the GUI, the query image is displayed on the left and the corresponding top-$k$ retrievals are displayed in the right panel in the order of increasing ranks (Fig. 6 in supplementary).
+We display $25$ retrievals ($k=25$) per page on the GUI.
+The subject searches through the retrievals and selects the matching image.
+If the subject is unable to find the right match, the next $k$ (25) retrievals are displayed.
+This process continues until the subject successfully locates a match.
+The retrieved image is then fused with the query to obtain retrievals in the subsequently queried camera.
+A similar experiment is performed without fusion, i.e., by querying each camera independently with one single image or retrieved target image from the preceding camera (without fusion).
+In Fig. 9 (left), we plot the ratio of the average time taken for retrieval with and without fusion ($t_r$(fusion)/$t_r$(baseline)) as a function of query sequence lengths (i.e., the number of cameras queried).
+We observe that retrieval times are significantly smaller and decrease with increasing query sequence length with our fusion-based approach in contrast to the conventional approach involving independent querying, thereby reinforcing the practical utility of the proposed framework.

-The average rank of first correct retrieval as obtained by our algorithm is shown in fig.~\ref{fig:time_plots}.
-The retrieval index decreases monotonically with query sequence length, emphasizing the advantage of proposed approach.
-A video demonstration of operator interactions with our GUI-based re-id system can be viewed in supplementary material.
+The average rank of first correct retrieval (termed `minimum retrieval list length') as obtained by our algorithm is shown in Fig.~\ref{fig:time_plots} (right).
+The retrieval list length decreases monotonically with query sequence length, emphasizing the advantage of proposed approach.